 As eyelash extension technicians, we hold a high responsibility to care for our clients and ensure their overall health and happiness.
-For this reason, there are several procedures and safety measures put in place.
+For this reason, there are several procedures and safety measures, like using sensitive eyelash glue, put in place.
 However, working in such a delicate area, there are bound to be the occasional mishap.

 Today, we are talking about red eyes after eyelash extensions!
 Red eyes can occur from a number of reasons – allergic reactions, low-quality lash extension primers, harsh lash glue, poor lash salon hygiene, and more!
 Your job as a lash artist is to foresee the potential issues and proactively care for them.

 Get ahead of the curve!
 Before a panicked client calls you at some ungodly hour, learn how to care for red eyes after eyelash extensions with these simple tips.